Academic Policies for Radiography Program

 Program Director:Anna Hamilton, MA, R.T.(R)(CT) Elizabethtown Community and Technical College 610 College Street Road Elizabethtown, KY 42701 Phone: 270 706-8649 E-mail: firstname.lastname@example.org

 The program director will investigate the complaint and will answer the complainant within 5 working days.
 (Days can be changed by agreement of both parties).
-If the complainant is not satisfied with the response, he/she should notify the College Provost in writing.
-The College Provost will investigate and respond to the complainant within 10 working days.
+If the complainant is not satisfied with the response, he/she should notify the College CAO in writing.
+The College CAO will investigate and respond to the complainant within 10 working days.

 Elizabethtown Community and Technical College

 Phone: 270 706-8406

 If the complainant is not satisfied with this response, he/she should notify: